M.A. Degree Requirements

 Field satisfaction will be determined by the Graduate Director, in consultation with the faculty member teaching the class, and this information will be posted in advance.

-For students entering fall 2011 and thereafter (students who entered before fall 2011 may elect to follow these guidelines): A student electing the Thesis track for the MA will ask two faculty members to serve as their master’s committee, with one agreeing to serve as chair.
+A student electing the Thesis track for the MA will ask two faculty members to serve as their master’s committee, with one agreeing to serve as chair.
 The student will prepare a short (maximum five pages) description of the proposed thesis topic for approval by the committee.
 The topic should be sufficiently limited in scope so that it can be adequately treated in approximately 50-75 double-spaced typewritten pages.
 Once both committee members have approved the thesis proposal, the student will register for up to 9 hours of thesis credit (PHIL 503) during the one or two terms over which the thesis is written.
 Typically, the committee chair will meet periodically with the student to assess progress and to oversee the writing of the thesis.
 When both members of the thesis committee agree that the thesis is suitable for a final defense, the candidate will schedule a one-hour oral examination, during which the committee members will ask questions about the argument and make any suggestions for further revision, if necessary.
 The thesis is completed when it is given final approval by both members of the committee and is accepted by the Graduate School as satisfying its requirements for thesis preparation.

 Graduate School Requirements